Inbibo/adonisfx_docs/docs/documentation/maya/skin.md

     - *Tip*: Flood the geometry with a very low value 0.1 - 0.2.
 Give a value of 1.0 to the edges of the skin to guarantee that is properly attached to the target geometry.

     - *Tip*: Smooth the borders by using the Smooth and Flood combination to make sure that there are no discontinuities in the weights map.
-This will help the simulation to not produce sharp differences in the dynamics of every vertex compared to its neighbors vertices.
+This will help the simulation to not produce sharp differences in the dynamics of every vertex compared to its connected vertices.

 - **Soft Constraints**: Weight to modulate the correction applied to the vertices to keep them at a constant distance to the closest point on the reference mesh at initialization.
 Painting these constraint weights would allow the deformer to create a wrinkle effect when combined with hard and slide weights.